5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 Install instruction for Big Sur and newer covering different scenarios can be found [**here**](https://github.com/dortania/OpenCore-Legacy-Patcher)

 #### Recommended macOS version
-Up until recently, my recommendation was macOS Catalin.
+Up until recently, my recommendation was macOS Catalina.
 But after the last updates, Apple Music didn't work any more and I couldn't fix since the issue seems to be os-related.

 While testing my own instructions for upgrading from macOS Catalina (or older) to Big Sur, I noticed that Big Sure feels snappier and more responsive overall (although benchmakrs are slightly lower) and has no issues with Apple Music, so Big Sur is my new recommendation.